zweatshirt/bible_project/readme.md

 ## What is finished:
 Two dictionary datasets:
-1. "Dictionary One" that allows O(1) accessing to all books of the bible by book, chapter, verse
+1. "Dictionary One" that allows O(1) accessing to any verse, chapter, or book of the bible.
 2. "Dictionary Two" of all words in the bible, with (most) definitions successfully mapped, all verses where that word appears, the total occurences of the word, and the total occurences of the Strongs.
    - These dictionaries are designed to interact with one another.
    - Dictionary Two contains the keys to access Dictionary One for accessing a list of all verses that contain the key word in O(n) time.
+      - Can probably be sped up to O(log(n)) or something...
 3. Real time database
      - intend to load the database in on the site by chunks and categories to reduce computational and spatial complexity issues
+     - Unfortunately this database is a JSON object, which can be slow to access.
 4. Skeleton of a Flutter web application

 Script to access definitions API: